 Manicured and watered lawns result in more well-fed grubs, which are a favorite of skunks.

-They also have few known natural predators — such as the great-horned owl and red-tailed hawk — to keep the population in check.
-Bryerton said coytoes, badgers, foxes and bocats prefer to avoid skunks, but will go after them if resources are scarce.
+They also have few known natural predators — such as the great horned owl and red-tailed hawk — to keep the population in check.
+Bryerton said coyotes, badgers, foxes and bobcats prefer to avoid skunks, but will go after them if resources are scarce.
 Disease and being hit by a car or farm machinery are "more important sources of mortality" for skunks, according to the Illinois Department of Natural Resources.

-While you may be seeing and smelling them more often this time of year, that serves as a good reminder to take some preventative measures.
-Skunks, as well as woodchucks, racooons and opossums, are looking for shelter under decks, porches and sheds.
+While you may be seeing and smelling skunks more often this time of year, it serves as a good reminder to take some preventive measures.
+Skunks, as well as woodchucks, raccoons and opossums, are looking for shelter under decks, porches and sheds.
 To avoid them making themselves at home around your home, experts suggest attaching mesh hardware cloth along any openings and burying the cloth up to 12 inches in the ground to secure the area.